Stem cell lineage survival as a noisy competition for niche access: SCB dynamics in more general geometries

-To gain intuition, imagine that we report experimental fluctuations of amplitude $k_r$ --see Fig. (\ref{fig:Fluct}) of this SI.
+Let us consider in detail the 2-dimensional case: Imagine that we report experimental, isotropic fluctuations of amplitude $k_r$ (see Fig. (\ref{fig:Fluct})) of this appendix.
 That is, in a time unit, the cells move randomly over the manifold $k_r$ steps.
-We are in a $2$D isotropic, locally flat surface with generic orthogonal coordinates $y,z$ --for example, $R\times$ the azimuthal angle $\theta$ and $R\times$ the polar angle $\varphi$ over a sphere surface.
+We have a $2$-dimensional isotropic dynamics taking place over a locally flat \cite{Kuhnel:2006} surface with generic orthogonal coordinates $y,z$ (for example, $R\times$ the azimuthal angle $\theta$ and $R\times$ the polar angle $\varphi$ over a sphere surface).
 The amplitude of the fluctuations after time $t$ is known to be $\sim \sqrt{k_rt}$, a distance defined over the surface.
-In the case we consider the projection over the coordinate $z$, thanks to the local flatness \cite{Kuhnel:2006}, assuming that $\sqrt{k_r}\ll R$ and using only symmetry reasonings, one has that since the displacement is given by $(\Delta y,\Delta z)=(\sqrt{k_r^y},\sqrt{k_r^z})$:
+In the case we consider the projection over the coordinate $z$, thanks to the local flatness, assuming that $\sqrt{k_r}\ll R$ and using only symmetry reasonings, one has that since the displacement is given by $(\Delta y,\Delta z)=(\sqrt{k_r^y},\sqrt{k_r^z})$: